 Musandam Power Company SAOG (the "Company") was registered and incorporated as a closed joint stock company in the Sultanate of Oman on 18 November 2014.
-The shareholders at the Company's Extraordinary General Meeting held on 28 May 2019 approved the conversion of the Company from a Closed Joint Stock Company (SAOC) to a Public Joint Stock Company (SAOG) by offering its shares for the public subscription.
-The Company was listed on the Muscat Securities Market ("MSM") on 5 December 2019 and became a listed public company.
+Subsequently, the Company was converted to a joint stock company ("SAOG") and was listed on the Muscat Securities Market ("MSM") on 5 December 2019.

 The Company is engaged in the design, construction, ownership, financing, operation and maintenance of a dual fuel power plant (the "Plant") with natural gas as the primary fuel and diesel oil as the alternative fuel with a capacity of 120 Mega Watt (MW) located in Wilayat Bukha in the Musandam Governorate, Sultanate of Oman (the "Project").
-The registered address of the Company is Muscat, P O Box 799, Postal code 133, Sultanate of Oman.
-Before listing, the Company was a subsidiary of Oman Oil Facilities Development Company LLC ("OOFDC") which is owned by Oman Oil Company SAOC ("OOC"), a closely held joint stock Company incorporated in the Sultanate of Oman, whose registered address is P O Box 799, Postal code 133, Sultanate of Oman.
-In 2019, upon listing of the Company in MSM, the shareholding of OOFDC and OOC reduced to 42% of the Company's issued share capital and is considered as a major shareholder of the Company.
+The Company is selling the electrical energy generated to Oman Power and Water Procurement Company SAOC (the "OPWP").
+Before listing, the Company was a subsidiary of Oman Oil Facilities Development Company LLC ("OOFDC") which is owned by OQ SAOC ("OQ"), a closely held joint stock Company incorporated in the Sultanate of Oman.